 Different dogs need different dog styles of car seats.
-While you may be thinking of a baby car seat, that’s just one of the ways to secure your pooch in the car.
+While you may be thinking of a puppy car seat, that’s just one of the ways to secure your pooch in the car.

 The style of car gear you choose will depend on the type of vehicle, the size of your pooch, and where in the car you want your dog to be secured.
-Dog car seats are great for smaller pets, but you might need another solution for bigger dogs or dogs with travel anxiety.
+Dog car seats for medium dogs are great for smaller pets as well, but you might need another solution for bigger dogs or dogs with travel anxiety.

 In this blog, we'll show you our favourite dog car seats, and plenty of other car safety gear for dogs, like harnesses, barriers, and even some protection for your car.